Frank-Luginbill/Healthy_City_Assessment/README.md

 3. Open an conda command prompt and navigate to the project folder.
 (This can be done using the command: cd <PATH>)
 4. Create a project specific conda environment by running the following command from the unzipped folder conda env create --prefix ./envs --file environment.yml
 5. Activate the conda environment using the following command: conda activate ./envs
+6. Download the required data and put it in the project folder.
+Data found in Teams Folder -> "Use These Datasets When Running Map" Folder
-6. Now, run the file using the command streamlit run app.py
+7. Now, run the file using the command streamlit run app.py